The installation is a portrait of my dad. It has several elements.

 Wall sculptures depicting my father's talismanic objects 'drawn' in forged steel and inlayed or burnt into wood- beer mug, ashtray and typewriter.
-The smell of burnt made you feel you could smell the cigarettes he is audibly lighting on the tape.
+The smell of burnt wood made you feel you could smell the cigarettes he is audibly lighting on the tape.

 Interactive sculpture.
 An arch made of blocks with steel shapes that help key the structure together.
-These shapes are made in the shape of object I associate with my dad.
+These shapes are made in the shape of objects I associate with my dad.
 It usually takes two to assemble the arch.